1. Crawling

 2. Recording requests

 For every network request the browser makes we record the URL, the host and the resource type.
-A request is classified as third-party when its registrable domain is different from the registrable domain of the scanned site (for example, cdn.acme.com is first-party for acme.com, but fonts.googleapis.com is third-party).
+A request is classified as third-party when its registrable domain is different from the registrable domain of the scanned site.

 We use a small last-two-labels heuristic with a list of common two-part TLDs (.co.uk, .com.au, .co.jp, …) to determine the registrable domain.